Skip to Content

 How to restrict individual Instagram accounts from tagging you (without alerting them)

-For users who repeatedly tag you in photos that you do not want, rather than continually untagging yourself, or blocking them, there is a “restriction” setting in Instagram.
+For users who repeatedly tag you in photos you do not want, rather than continually untagging yourself or blocking them, there is a “restriction” setting in Instagram.

 It works similarly to blocking an Instagram account, but without the tell-tale signs.